wallarm/product-documentation/docs/2.16/admin-en/configure-parameters-en.md

 ## Wallarm Directives

+### wallarm_enable_libdetection

+Enables additional validation of attacks via the **libdetection** library. **libdetection** uses improved attack detection algorithms to reduce the number of false positives.

+**libdetection** parses malicious requests detected by **libproton** and checks these requests for attacks.
+If **libdetection** does not confirm the attack, the request will not be blocked.

+!!! info
+    This parameter can be set inside the http, server and location blocks.

+    Default value is `off`.

 ### wallarm_acl

 Allows you to restrict access to resources when a request IP address is in the specified ACL (Access Control List).